concourse/mock-resource/README.md

 Since the mock resource is included as a base resource type, it can be used as the image for a task without requiring internet connection (unlike registry-image resource).
 It can also be used to create files without requiring external state.

+#### Parameters

 * `mirror_self_via_params`: Same as configuring `mirror_self` in source when set to true.
 Default false.

 * `create_files_via_params`: Similar to `create_files` in source; merged in so that additional (or replaced) files can be specified.

+#### Files created by the resource

+* `./version`: A file containing the version.

+* `./privileged`: A file containing a boolean for if the resource was run with elevated privileges.

+* `./rootfs/` and `./metadata.json`: Only populated if mirroring self, contains the rootfs and metadata to run this resource as an image.

+* Any files specified by the create files source or param.

 ### `out`:

+#### Parameters

 * `version`: Version to create.